nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.

 * Existing values will be updated to the input values.

+* Optional fields which were not available when a student's contact was initially saved in TutorsPet can be added in.

 * Education levels are represented by abbreviated names.
 Available levels are `pri1`, `pri2`, `pri3`, `pri4`, `pri5`, `pri6`,
   `sec1`, `sec2`, `sec3`, `sec4`, `sec5`, `jc1`, `jc2`, `graduated`.